jlroland/heart-health/README.md

 ![Confusion matrix at threshold 0.75 for logistic regression with oversampling](img/cf_log_upsample.png)

-Check out the website for your own prediction: Coming Soon!
+### Check out the website for your own prediction

+Coming Soon!